-Following the standard manufacturing process, a straightforward improvement to the work instructions identifies which tasks are to be completed by whom.
-This small change can have a huge impact on efficiency, as it eliminates the time wasted when people don’t know who has responsibility for what.
+Following the standard manufacturing process, a straightforward improvement to the work instructions identifies which tasks will be completed by whom.
+This small change can greatly reduce impatience, eliminating wasted time when people don’t know who has responsibility for what.

-2.)
-Write it With People who Do the Work
+Write it With People Who Do the Work

-Speaking of people not knowing their responsibilities, the instructions must be written with people who do the work in mind.
-This means you should involve them in drafting the manufacturing procedures, ensuring they will be able to understand and follow them without any problems.
+Speaking of people not knowing their responsibilities, the instructions must be written with those who do the work in mind.
+You should involve them in drafting the manufacturing procedures, ensuring they can understand and follow them without problems.

 Writing manufacturing work instructions for your employees is a great way to empower them by giving them access to all the information they need while working.
-Not only does this improve overall efficiency, but it reduces the need for other people to answer questions, making them more productive as well!
+Not only does this improve overall efficiency, but it also reduces the need for other people to answer questions, making them more productive!